Four Season Fun

 Each autumn CityStage and Springfield Symphony Hall unveil another season of high-quality professional theatre.
-The AHL Springfield Falcons take to the ice and the Springfield Armor kick off another season at the MassMutual Center Arena.
+The AHL Springfield Thunderbirds take to the ice and kick off another season at the MassMutual Center Arena.
 Downtown Springfield is also host to the Mattoon Street Arts Festival each September, which also marks the annual Flagship Festival at Yankee Candle Village in South Deerfield, where candle fans can see what’s new at this one-of-a-kind attraction.
 The award-winning Old Deerfield Fall Craft Fair is also held in September

 Things get downright spooky at Six Flags New England on weekends in October when the park presents Frightfest, their final hurrah before the end of the season.
 Also that month, the Volleyball Hall of Fame Induction takes place in Holyoke.

 November brings more terrific events, including the Fall Chrysanthemum Show at the Botanic Garden of Smith College, the Old Deerfield Christmas Sampler craft show at Eastern States Exposition and the Parade of Big Balloons, featuring the beloved Cat in the Hat and other helium-inflated characters making their way down Main Street in Springfield.